 Learn more

-See the vignettes — Getting started, Joining your own data, Modern maps with sf & projections, and Beyond the choropleth — and the reference site.
+See the vignettes — Getting started, Joining your own data, Modern maps with sf & projections, Beyond the choropleth, and countryatlas and ggsql — and the reference site.